 How Far Can You See in Night Vision Goggles?

 Assuming that neither you nor your subject is standing in total darkness, with the right kind of night vision device, you can see someone standing more than 200 yards or 183 meters away from you.
 And this is on a moonless, cloudy night.

 While there has been some debate about this, there really isn’t an express law against civilians owning night vision goggles.
 The issue often arises when someone tries to ship military-grade equipment out of the country without a license.

 Take the Song II Kim case, for example:

 Song II Kim, a native of North Korea with a Cambodian visa, tried to buy and ship night vision goggles in Hawaii back in 2015.
 He set up a meeting with his contacts who happened to work for Homeland Security.
 Song II Kim was arrested and arraigned in court.
-He was then charged with trying to shit out military-grade equipment without a license.
+He was then charged with trying to ship out military-grade equipment without a license.
 An act that went against the Arms Export Control Act.

 Notice how he wasn’t charged with trying to buy military-grade equipment but with trying to export them without a license?

 The truth is, today, there are very many private companies that develop extremely effective night vision goggles that are nowhere near as expensive as they used to be.